No red carpet for 'Batman v Superman' London premiere after Brussels attacks

 It is one of the biggest movie launches so far this year and is expected to bring in some $300 million at the global box office on its opening weekend, according to analyst predictions.

-The London premiere will take place in the city’s Leicester Square entertainment hub.
+The London premiere took place in the city’s Leicester Square entertainment hub where Affleck, Cavill and other stars turned up, posed for photos, and signed autographs for hundreds of fans.

 At least 30 people were killed and some 230 injured in suicide bomb attacks on Brussels airport and a rush-hour metro train in the Belgian capital.
 Islamic State claimed responsibility.